 As a school, we value and celebrate the diverse heritages of everybody at Diamond Hall.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and trips to the local church at Christmas.
-We also value and celebrate national events; recent examples include Remembrance Sunday and International schools' week.
+In general terms, this means that we celebrate traditions and customs over the year.

+We value and celebrate national events; recent examples include Remembrance Sunday.

-Further, children learn about being part of Britain from different perspectives.
+Furthermore, children learn about being part of Britain from different perspectives.
 Two specific examples of when we teach about being part of Britain are: